Registration and payment must be complete by August 1, 2019 (No Exceptions).

 To be collected through Online Team Registration (Blue Sombrero):

 If your club/team is a MSYSA Affiliate, there will be no MSYSA Fee charged.
-If not, an MSYSA Fee of $6.50 per player will be applied to your online registration account after your team roster has been received.
-Payment of these fees will be due by the date listed above or the team will not be included in the league schedule.
+If not, an MSYSA Fee of $7.75 per player will be applied to your online registration account after your team roster has been received.
+Payment of these fees are due before your first game.

 In addition to the League Registration Fee & any MSYSA Fees, a Performance Bond of $500 will be required of each participating Club (not team).
 The Performance Bond will not be collected as a part of the online Registration Fee, and will need to be mailed (check) to the SAC office by the date listed above.
 Checks should be made payable to SAC.
 Bonds will not be cashed unless a team forfeits a game or has unpaid fees.